YiyangLi/learn-pubsub/README.md

 ## The Caveat
 Looks like [channels from the golang](https://go.dev/tour/concurrency/2) is designed to solve this problem.
-I fell into the rabbit hole when I tried to learn in during the weekend.
-I will try for sure later!
 JavaScript, however, is also convenient here because it is a single-threaded language.
 The language that comes with an event-loop brings you the concurrency, but allow you to skip the brain-teasing Mutex or Lock.
 However, there are some tricks in dealing with a collection.
 1. concat 2 arrays using push and rest arguments
 ```